derykmakgill/had/index.md

 ### Projects

 <img src="https://assets.sbnation.com/assets/2285309/cypherpunk_timmay.gif" height="14" alt=""> [Timothy C. May (From Anarchy to Welfarism)](/): An in-progress book collecting the writing and thinking of cypherpunk Timothy C. May.
 Material comes mostly from the [archives](http://mailing-list-archive.cryptoanarchy.wiki/) of the Cypherpunk Mailing List.

+### Documents

+[Research Bounties On Documents](/): I'm paying if you can help me track down physical copies of papers I'm looking for.